jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (i) issue a notice cancelling the poll for the election of a member of Parliament for the district; and (ii) proceed to conduct the poll on the part of the ballot paper that relates to the party vote, which for these purposes is to be treated as if it were the only part of the ballot paper; and this Part applies with any necessary modifications; and
-  (b) in the case of a by-election, issue a notice cancelling the poll; and (c) report to the Chief Electoral Officer—
+  (b) in the case of a by-election, issue a notice cancelling the poll; and (c) report to the Electoral Commission—
     (i) the issue and the date of the notice, under paragraph (a) or paragraph (b), cancelling the poll; and (ii) whether the poll was cancelled because of the candidate’s death or because of the candidate’s incapacity; and (iii) the date of the candidate’s death, if applicable; and (iv) if the candidate’s incapacity was determined, under section 153H, by the Returning Officer, the date of the determination.
-(3) Immediately after receiving the Returning Officer’s report under subsection (2)(c), the Chief Electoral Officer must endorse on the writ—
+(3) Immediately after the Electoral Commission receives the Returning Officer’s report under subsection (2)(c), an Electoral Commissioner must, on behalf of the Electoral Commission, endorse on the writ—
   (a) the name of the candidate whose death or whose incapacity resulted in the cancellation of the poll for the election of a member of Parliament for the district concerned; and
   (b) the date of the notice by which the poll was cancelled; and (c) the date on which the candidate died or, as the case requires, the date on which the candidate’s incapacity was determined.